MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 - Field-aware Factorization Machines. https://www.csie.ntu.edu.tw/~cjlin/papers/ffm.pdf.
 - Catastrophic forgetting problem in continual learning. https://www.cs.uic.edu/~liub/lifelong-learning/continual-learning.pdf.

-# 09) Similar Listings on Vacation Rental Platforms
+# Chapter 09) Similar Listings on Vacation Rental Platforms

 1) The aim is to find similar listings to an anchor listing.
 There will be a similar listing carousel on a listing detail page.
 The project will work in the same way for anonymous users and registered users.
 No personalization is in use.